knpuniversity/ansible/knpu/when-changed.md

 `code_changed` set to, very simply, `repo_code.changed`.

 The *only* reason we're doing this is to make our `when` statements a little cleaner.
-Add our tag onto that so that.
+Add our tag onto that.

 Down below, under "Install Composer's Dependencies", add `when: code_changed`.
 Ah, so nice.
 Copy that and put it anywhere else it makes sense like "Execute migrations"